ArmandBernard/teaching-coding/CSharp/WhatIsCSharpAndDotNet.md

 ### .NET Standard

 Apparently a way to write applications for the .NET Framework, Mono and .NET Core at the same time.
 It's more of a spec than anything I wouldn't bother with this.

+## UI Frameworks

+### Console

+This is literally a console / terminal app.
+There's not much to say here.
+You can read and write to the console but not much else.

+### WinForms

+WinForms is one of the OG GUI Frameworks.
+It is very old, performs badly and looks ugly.
+That said, it is pretty darn simple to use.
+For that reason, it's not a bad starting point for many devs.

+### WPF (Windows Presentation Foundation)

+WPF is a little more modern, using code called XAML (similar to XML and HTML) to specify how components are arranged.

+While it is a solid choice for more feature-filled applications and performs fine, its binding system is very difficult to use imo.

+### Xamarin.Forms

+This is used for building Android, iOS and Windows apps.
+It seems to be built a bit like WPF.

+### MAUI (Multi-platform App UI)

+This is the new thing apparently.
+It's still in preview, but its ready to use apparently.
+It's a cross-platform GUI framework, designed to work not only with Desktop OS's like macOS and Windows, but iOS and Android.
+Doesn't seem like there's no _official_ linux support, sadly.

+It's an evolution of Xamarin.Forms.